 If you feel strongly about connecting and empowering the MaternityTeachers and PaternityTeachers in your region, then we would love you to take a lead in reaching out to others with a cup of tea, cheeky pint or a ‘school trip’.

 Commitment: arrange a meet up sessions that work for you and your local community.
 Once a month, once a half term, once a term, or on an ad-hoc basis.
 Represent The MTPT Project at Teach Meets and events in your region in a capacity that suits you: attending and networking, presenting, facilitating workshops, or taking part in panel events.

 Childcare: for events exclusive to current Maternity and PaternityTeacher everyone is in the same boat!
 Bring your kids with you to meet ups and combine a play date with professional chat.
 For events run by larger organisations, take on the WomenEd mantra of being 10% braver and requesting that you and other MTPT community members bring children, or that childcare is provided.
-Why not suggest companies like The Mobile Creche Co. or Winchmore Camps, already used by CPD providers like WomenEd and ResearchEd?
+WomenEd, ResearchEd, Ambition School Leadership and Teach First already offer creches or a baby-friendly atmosphere, thanks to the influence of The MTPT Project.

 This website forms the core of The MTPT Project by providing information about flexible CPD and by introducing MaternityTeachers and PaternityTeachers across the UK (… across the world?) to a network of likeminded and inspiring people.
 In its simplest form, we hope that teachers visit this website and feel empowered to design their own CPD journey around the individual needs of their families.

 We would therefore like the website to be as effective, accesible and welcoming as possible, evolving with the project in order to meet the needs of the community we support.